Fred Akuffo

-Lieutenant General Frederick William "Fred" Kwasi Akuffo (21 March 1937 – 26 June 1979) was a Ghanaian soldier and politician.
-He was Chief of the Defence Staff of the Ghana Armed Forces from 1976 to 1978, and chairman of the ruling Supreme Military Council in Ghana from 1978 to 1979.
-He came to power in a military coup, and was overthrown and executed in another military coup less than a year later.
+Lieutenant General Frederick William Kwasi Akuffo (21 March 1937 – 26 June 1979) was a Ghanaian soldier and politician who was the Chief of the Defence Staff of the Ghana Armed Forces from 1976 to 1978, and chairman of the ruling Supreme Military Council and the sixth military head of state from 1978 to 1979.
+He became leader of the government in a palace coup against General Ignatius Kutu Acheampong, and was overthrown and executed in another military coup less than a year later.

 Early life and education

 Fred Akuffo was born at Akropong in the Eastern Region of Ghana.
 He completed his secondary education in 1955 at the Presbyterian Boys' Secondary School in Odumase Krobo.
 He then enlisted in the Ghana Army in 1957 and trained at the Royal Military Academy, Sandhurst, UK among others, receiving his commission in 1960.
 He was married to Mrs. Emily Akuffo.
 He also attended the National Defence College in India in 1973.

 Career

 While in the army, he served as commanding officer of the Airborne Training School at Tamale and later the 6th Battalion of Infantry of the Ghana Army between 1969 and 1970.
 He rose to become the 2nd Brigade Commander.
 He supervised the change over of traffic flow in Ghana from driving on the left to driving on the right as part of 'Operation Keep Right' which was effected on 4 August 1974.
 This changeover was successful and largely accident free.
 He rose to become the Army Commander in April 1974 and Chief of the Defence Staff in April 1976.